-Dr Megan Clinch, BA MA PhDSenior Lecturer in Medicine and SocietyCentre: Centre for Public Health & PolicyEmail: email@example.comProfileResearchPublicationsSupervisionProfileI am a Social Anthropologist, and undertook my doctoral research at the BIOS Centre, London School of Economics.
+Dr Megan Clinch, BA MA PhDReader in Anthropology of Public HealthCentre: Centre for Public Health & PolicyEmail: email@example.comProfileResearchPublicationsSupervisionProfileI am a Social Anthropologist, and undertook my doctoral research at the BIOS Centre, London School of Economics.
 I have conducted research at the Institute of Public Health at the University of Cambridge, the Faculty of Social Science at the Open University, and undertaken a visiting postdoctoral fellowship at the Centre for Medical Science and Technology Studies at the University of Copenhagen.
-I am currently the lead of the Global Public Health and Policy Unit, which delivers an intercalating and postgraduate Global Public Health degree and burgeoning programme of research and scholarship.
+I am currently the lead of the Global Public Health and Policy Unit.
 I am also the Public Advisory Panel lead, a theme that crosscuts all Wolfson Institute of Population Health (WIPH) activity.
-In this role I am working with colleagues from across the WIPH, QMUL and local stakeholders to co-design a strategy for socially engaged research and teaching that aims to tackle health inequalities across East London.ResearchResearch Interests:My research focuses on developing methodologies for the collective and equitable production of public health knowledge.
-This entails critical engagement with practices of co-production and public involvement in research, including the development of community-based climate and flood adaptation measures.
+In this role I am working with colleagues from across the WIPH, QMUL and local stakeholders to co-design a strategy for socially engaged research and teaching that aims to tackle health inequalities across East London.ResearchResearch Interests:My research focuses on developing methodologies for the collective and equitable production of public and planetary health knowledge.
+This entails critical engagement with practices of co-production and public involvement in research, including the development of community-based blue and green infrastructure for climate and flood adaptation.
 Through this interest I have developed several projects in which I collaborate with socially engaged arts practitioners and members of the public to co-produce knowledge that seeks to act on complex public health challenges.
-I am currently a Co-Investigator on the UK Climate Resilience Programme project Mobilising Adaptation: Governance of Infrastructure through Co-Production (MAGIC) and the NIHR funded AI Multiply study.
-In AI Multiply I am working with Professor Deborah Swinglehurst to understand how clinical researchers, data scientists, social scientists and members of the public negotiate their knowledge when collaborating on the development of a clinical AI (artificial intelligence) technology.
-I am also continuing to produce art based research out-puts arising from the Wellcome and Arts Council funded project Test Sites: Calder Valley with the artist Ruth Levene.
-Together these activities provide a way for me to explore how different forms of investigation, evidence, and evaluation are negotiated in the development of complex multi-stakeholder public health interventions.
-These research interests inform how I approach my collaborations with local stake holders from East London that aim to tackle local health inequalities.PublicationsPlease click through to see a complete list of Megan's publications.
+Together these activities provide a way for me to explore how different forms of investigation, evidence, and evaluation are negotiated and contested in the development of complex multi-stakeholder public health interventions.
+I also work with local community organisations across east London to build their research and evaluation capacity.PublicationsPlease click through to see a complete list of Megan's publications.
 Featured publications Clinch, M., 2021.
 Environmental stewardship in austere times: nurturing sustainable socio-ecological relations.
 Critical Public Health 31, 245–254. https://doi.org/10.1080/09581596.2020.1853057 Levene, R., Clinch, M., 2021, Towards a Common Waters Policy (artwork and book).
 Clinch, M., Shaw, S., Ashcroft, R., Swinglehurst, D., 2019.
 Liminality in practice: A case study in life sciences research.
 BioSocieties 14, 251–273. https://doi.org/10.1057/s41292-018-0128-x Motzkau, J.F., Clinch, M., 2017.
 Managing suspended transition in medicine and law: Liminal hotspots as resources for change.
 Theory & Psychology 27, 270–289. https://doi.org/10.1177/0959354317700517 Greenhalgh, T., Clinch, M., Afsar, N., Choudhury, Y., Sudra, R., Campbell-Richards, D., Claydon, A., Hitman, G.A., Hanson, P., Finer, S., 2015.
 Socio-cultural influences on the behaviour of South Asian women with diabetes in pregnancy: qualitative study using a multi-level theoretical approach.
-BMC Medicine 13, 120. https://doi.org/10.1186/s12916-015-0360-1SupervisionAustin Plunkett (1st supervisor): Quality Improvement by Dissemination of Computer-Assisted Evidence Summaries, start date 2019.
-Sara Calderón (2nd supervisor): Could social prescribing contribute to type 2 diabetes prevention in populations at high risk?, start date 2019.
+BMC Medicine 13, 120. https://doi.org/10.1186/s12916-015-0360-1SupervisionAustin Plunkett : Quality Improvement by Dissemination of Computer-Assisted Evidence Summaries, start date 2019.
+Sara Calderón: Could social prescribing contribute to type 2 diabetes prevention in populations at high risk?, completed 2023.